Music Theory Lessons & Guitar Theory Lessons.

 Music theory and guitar theory are basically one and the same thing.

-“Guitar theory” is the study of music theory applied on a guitar neck.
+“Guitar theory” is the study of music theory applied to a guitar neck.

 Music theory is an explanation of how things work in music, and why things work the way they do.